BOBANOVIORGANI/solaron-0bab6/content/pages/faq.md

       - question: What is SolarLight?
         answer: >
           SolarLight is horn lamp series for your bike with Lithium battery which can be charged with solar energy or USB cable.
-It is also waterproof so rain won't damage your lamp.
+It has battery indicator so you can know how much it is charged, and it is also waterproof so rain won't damage your lamp.
+Even if happen that you are riding on a bike at night and your lamp isn't charged, you can use your SolarPower PowerBank at least to turn the lamp on when riding.
     styles:
       self:
         height: auto